LexouDuck/libccc/cccmk/project/_untracked/README.md

 Documentation
 ---
-The documentation for [[name]] is available at the following address: https://lexouduck.github.io/libccc/doc/html/index.html
+The documentation for %[name]% is available at the following address: https://lexouduck.github.io/libccc/doc/html/index.html